 Germany and Kenya have a tradition of close partnership based on wide-ranging relations in the political, economic and cultural spheres.
 Germany was the first country to officially recognise Kenya after it gained independence in 1963.
 Kenya’s regional political clout makes it an important partner in a crisis-ridden region (Somalia, South Sudan, Great Lakes).
-Kenya is a priority country of German development cooperation.
+Kenya is one of the principal partner countries of German development cooperation.
 German media and most of Germany’s political foundations maintain regional offices in Nairobi.
-Besides its embassy in Nairobi, Germany also has an honorary consul in the large coastal city and seaport of Mombasa.

 Germany and Kenya signed a double taxation agreement in 1979 and an investment protection agreement in 2000.
 In November 2012, the German Business Association (GBA) celebrated its 25th anniversary.
-Besides the GBA, a Germany Trade & Invest (GTAI) delegate has been active in Kenya since March 2012.
+Messe Frankfurt opened a regional office in Nairobi in 2011.
+Besides the GBA, a Germany Trade & Invest (GTAI) Delegate and a GTAI Correspondent have been active in Kenya since March 2012.

 Cultural relations between Germany and Kenya focus on academic and scientific cooperation, scholarships and the promotion of sport.
 German has been taught at Kenyan secondary schools since January 1988, with 58 such schools now offering it as a subject.